 More than 6 million U.S. manufacturing jobs vanished between 1998 and 2010.
 These middle-class jobs provided workers with a good way of life and, with their loss, entire communities have been devastated.
 And while the broader economy is showing signs of recovery, manufacturing continues to struggle.
 President Obama set a goal of creating 1 million new manufacturing jobs during his second term, but progress has been slow.
 To get there, America needs a robust manufacturing strategy – one that includes strong trade enforcement, investments in American workers and our public infrastructure, and a plan to stop currency manipulation.
 On a level playing field, American workers can compete with anyone.
 Will we give them one?

-The manufacturing sector grew by 24,000 jobs in October, according to the latest employment data from the Labor Department.
-The growth, prompted by hurricane recovery, came amid losses in primary metals and automobiles.
-The overall goods...Read the statement
+The manufacturing sector grew by 22,000 jobs in March, according to the latest employment data from the Labor Department.
+The overall economy gained 103,000 new jobs.
+Said Alliance for American Manufacturing (AAM) President...Read the statement